Darko Stošić: Early career

-Stošić started his professional MMA career in 2012 and fought under various promotions, namely Tesla Fighting Championship, Adrenalin Freefight Challenge and Final Fight Championship where he was the heavyweight champion.
-He amassed the record of 12–1 prior signed by UFC in December 2017.
+Stošić started his professional MMA career in 2012 and fought under various promotions namely Tesla Fighting Championship, Adrenalin Freefight Challenge and Final Fight Championship where he was the heavyweight champion.
+He amassed the record of 12–1 prior to being signed by UFC in December 2017.

 Ultimate Fighting Championship

 Stošić made his UFC promotion debut on July 22, 2018, at UFC Fight Night: Shogun vs. Smith against Jeremy Kimball.
 He won the fight via technical knockout.

 Stošić was scheduled to face Magomed Ankalaev on February 23, 2019, at UFC on ESPN+ 3.
 However, Stošić pulled out of the fight on January 23, 2019, citing injury.
 Ankalaev instead faced promotional newcomer Klidson Abreu.

 His second UFC fight came on June 1, 2019, against Devin Clark at UFC Fight Night: Gustafsson vs. Smith.
 He lost the fight via unanimous decision.

 Stošić faced Kennedy Nzechukwu on August 3, 2019, at UFC on ESPN: Covington vs. Lawler.
 He lost the fight via unanimous decision.

 Stošić faced Jamahal Hill on January 25, 2020, at UFC Fight Night 166.
 He lost the fight via unanimous decision.

 Stošić was released by the UFC on February 11, 2020.